-If you've seen the movie, you'll know that this is not the official Title Sequence of Sean Penn's Into the Wild.
-21-year-old Dutch design student Jurjen Versteeg created this animation as part of a school assignment and we think it's a great achievement.
-We don't intend to make a habit of including student pieces in the collection, but sometimes rules are meant to be bent and broken.
-Are they not?
-Let us know what you think.
+If you’ve seen the movie, you’ll know that this is not the official main title.
+The 21-year-old Dutch design student Jurjen Versteeg created this animation as part of a school assignment.
+We think it’s a great achievement.

 “The school assignment was simply to create a title sequence based on an existing movie,” says Jurjen Versteeg.
 “I chose Into the Wild – a film that combines beautiful images with a nice soundtrack.
 The original title sequence wasn’t very good though, in my opinion, with the two different fonts that morph into each other.
 I designed an alternative title sequence that recaptures the story of the film.
 It’s about venturing off from the big city into the wilderness and discovering all kinds of new situations and exciting new environments along the way.”